medenagan/IsClear/README.md

 **There are already a lot of commercial and free tools that help you check who has unfollowed you on Instagram**.
 If this is the only part you're interested in, or if you don't get any enjoyment from coding, we suggest you searching for one of these mentioned instruments instead.

 **This code is at an early stage and there may be errors and bugs**.
-You are aware that the goal should checking the lines and improving them.
+You are aware that the goal shall be checking the lines and improving them.
 Contributions and pull requests are more than welcomed.

 Enjoy,